 Thanks for having me.
 I joined this group because my mother dated her first cousin, and although some may think it's a a weird thing to do, she was really happy, and I was happy for her!
 It made me think, why is this such a taboo thing when it isn't wrong AT ALL?
 So I've decided to do something to help "normalize" cousin relationships in a big way.

 I'm a professional stand up comedian and will be filming a comedy special/documentary in March of 2018 in Los Angeles.
 I am looking for cousin couples who are dating, married, etc. or relatives of cousin couples - basically, anyone who is connected to a cousin relationship who is willing to speak about it on camera.
 My goal is to inform my audience about the statistics, facts, and normalcy of cousin relationships in a funny way (not making fun of it, speaking positively about it), in order to help attract the positive attention it deserves.
-It would be a short interview and there will be compensation.
+It would be a short interview, a chance to tell your story.
 I'll be interviewing my mother as well!
 It will be distributed via a major company/network.
-I promise this is a legitimate opportunity.

-I will be holding interviews in February of 2018.
+I will be holding pre-interviews in February of 2018.
 If you, or anyone you know, may be interested, please have them contact me for more information: email@example.com

 Dear all at cc,